DennisMMugambi/Apache-AGE-Test/Q2README.md

 3. Open a terminal or command prompt and navigate to the directory where you saved the "Question2.c" file.
 4. Run the following command to compile the code:

-    gcc -o fibonacci Question2.c
+    gcc -o question2 Question2.c

 ## How to Run

 1. After successful compilation, run the following command to execute the program:

-    ./fibonacci
+    ./question2

-2. The program will display the calculated result for F(n), where 'n' is the desired Fibonacci sequence number.
+2. The program will display the calculated result for F(n), where 'n' is the input number.

-Note: You can modify the value of 'n' in the source code to calculate the Fibonacci sequence for different numbers.
+Note: You can modify the value of 'n' in the source code to calculate the value for different numbers.

 ## Advantages and Disadvantages of Each Approach